 Dredge the tofu

-- Since we’re not using eggs, I find the breadcrumbs and flour stick best to the tofu cutlets if you dredge the cutlets in this order:
+- Since we’re not using eggs, the flour sticks best to the tofu cutlets if you dredge the cutlets in this order:

 - Start by dredging a tofu cutlet in the flour.

 - Now dip the floured tofu cutlet in the milk.
 (Trust me, the flour will stay on the tofu!)